Back to Decks

 Elegy Acolyte is a tutorable creature that provides both card advantage and board presence.
 When you trigger void, it creates a 2/2 Robot token, and can be a recurring source of card and board advantage.

-It's a solid Beseech target when you want to grind and generate value over multiple turns.
+It's a solid Beseech target when you want to stabilize or need lifegain.

 Sideboard Cards